loganprit/welovemovies/README.md

 - **Movie Listings**: Users can view all movies or filter to see what's currently showing.
 - **Theater Showtimes**: Find out where and when you can catch a movie locally.
 - **Detailed Reviews**: Access user-generated reviews for movies to gauge audience reactions and critiques.
+- **Dark Mode**: Toggle between light and dark themes for a personalized viewing experience.

 ## Technologies and Tools